algolia/unified-instantsearch-ecommerce/README.md

 ### Adjusting the styling to your theme

-The `src/config/styles.js` file lets you adjust E-Commerce Unified UI to your branding and the style of your website.
+The `src/config/index.js` file also lets you adjust E-Commerce Unified UI to your branding and the style of your website.
+All available options are under the `styles` property.

 #### `colors`